NCI-HTAN-Jamborees/Integrating-single-cell-sequencing-and-spatial-omics-data/README.md

         1. Attempt to assess the quality of the intergation by both MaxFuse and Tangram
         2. Draw biological insights from the integrated datasets
     - UMAP plots, implemented in `scanpy` were generated to assess the quality of integration.
 The UMAP plots were colored by cell-type annotations, generated on the two modalities separately, on both the pre-integration and post-integration data.
 UMAP plots were also color annotated by the modality that each cell originated from on both the pre-integration and post-integration data.
+In both cases, the integration seemed to successfully remove the effect of the modalities in UMAP space (Figure 3).
+Additionally, after integration, cell type annotations from the two modalities overlapped on UMAP plot.
+For example, the separate `Macrophage` and `Monocyte` annotations were generated using the scRNA-seq data, and the `Macrophage_Monocyte` annotation was generated on the MERFISH data since the MERFISH panel did not have the genes to differentiate these lineages.
+The arrows (Figure 3) show these populations clustering together after integration of the modalities, suggesting that the integration removes the effect of modality, but maintains biological variation by cell type.
+Similarly, we created a UMAP plot for the Tangram scRNA-seq gene expression that was imposed onto the MERFISH data (Figure 4), and annotated using the original MERFISH labels.
+This figure shows that the MERFISH labels were recapitulated when clustering the integrated scRNA-seq data.
       See notebooks: `integration/merfish_scRNAseq_MaxFuse.ipynb` and `downstream_analysis/post_tangram_clustering.ipynb`

       ## Figure 3.